polarbeargo/GenAIND-Project-Build-Custom-Chatbot/README.md

 python pipline.py
 ```

 - Upload the `generative_ai_pipeline.yaml` file to the Kubeflow Pipelines dashboard.

+- Build and push your own custom docker image to docker hub.

 - After uploading, we should see the pipeline listed in the dashboard.
 Click on the pipeline name to open it, and then click on the "Create Run" button.